 WCASA believes that to achieve our mission of ending sexual violence, we must also end all forms of oppression.
 Anti-oppression work is, in fact, also sexual violence prevention work.
 We stand in solidarity with our allies working on issues of racial justice and other oppressions.
-Recognizing that women of color* face multiple layers of marginalization with race/ethnicity and gender, WCASA commits to focusing on all forms of oppression while keeping women of color at the center.
+Recognizing that women of color* face multiple layers of marginalization with race/ethnicity and gender, WCASA commits to focusing on all forms of oppression while keeping the voices of women of color at the center.
 See full document.

 - Best practices in advocacy